Sides All - Siding - The Side - Into Line Siding - Swirly Siding

 Half Gyp/Half Hands Siding As Morris Dancers do it.
 It is the same as Into Line Siding, but you go past your partner before you start to fall back.

-Two Cousins Siding In Wil van den Ber's dance his Siding starts with partners passing left shoulders, doing swirly siding, but curving in to finish right should to right shoulder with partner; he follows this with 3/4 of a right shoulder gypsy falling away as you finish in each other's places.
+Two Cousins Siding In Wil van den Ber's dance his Siding starts with partners passing left shoulders, doing swirly siding, but curving in to finish right shoulder to right shoulder with partner; he follows this with 3/4 of a right shoulder gypsy falling away as you finish in each other's places.
 Orly Karsner also used this in "Longevity".

 Pat Shaw Variants